RyanC-95/ShopChest-Reborn/README.md

   - Add per item minimum/maximum prices. **[✔️]** *Needs more descriptive messages*
 - Add decimal price support **[✔️]**
 - Add a configurable tax system that deducts a percentage from every successful shop transaction.
 The tax should be configurable in config.yml and apply to both player shops and admin shops. **[✔️]**
-  - Extend the tax system by adding configuration options to choose whether tax is applied to buy only, sell only, or both.
-This should be configurable in config.yml and apply to both player shops and admin shops. **[❌]**
+  - Extend the tax system to support configurable per-item tax rates in a dedicated item-taxes.yml file.
+Each item can have its own buy and sell tax settings, overriding the global tax configuration where applicable. **[❌]**
 - Add shop owner (vendor) message notifications. **[✔️]**
   - Notify players of their offline shop earnings when they log in. **[❌]**
 - Add a per-world shop creation toggle to config.yml, allowing server owners to enable or disable shop creation in specific worlds. **[✔️]**